 The major goal of Pellet Map Project is to produce high-quality distribution data on small mammals in the Western United States, and make that data available for both academic and non-academic researchers.
-Climate change patterns are having wide ranging effects on species' distributions across the globe.
+Climate change patterns are having wide-ranging effects on species' distributions across the globe.
 We aim to investigate how small mammals are responding to these patterns.
-Having high resolution data on species' ranges is important for determining a baseline for future studies to compare against.
-This will allow quantitative assesment of climate change models now in place.
+Having high-resolution data on species' ranges is important for determining a baseline for future studies to compare against.
+This will allow quantitative assessment of climate change models now in place.
 Furthermore, we can use historical records and paleontological evidence to assess how species ranges have shifted from the recent and distant past.
 Understanding how species' distributions have changed over time will better allow us to predict how they might change in the future.

 A second goal of Pellet Map Project is to engage the public in awareness of the natural world around us.
 We have created a collaboration with SMILE (Science and Math Investigative Learning Experiences), a precollege program at Oregon State University aimed at providing learning opportunities for under represented groups, and teacher development in the STEM fields.
 This collaboration will allow the next generation of ecologists to participate in research going on where they live.